 U. Tobacco.
 In accordance with University policies, neither tobacco products nor smoking is allowed in residence halls, including residence hall rooms, public areas, hallways, balconies, lounges, laundry rooms, lobbies, and outside areas.
 Any and all forms of smoking are prohibited inside residence halls.
 This includes traditional methods (cigarettes, cigars, varieties of pipes, etc.) as well as non-traditional devices (e-cigarettes, vapor pens and similar items).
 For more information see: http://www.unr.edu/live-well/tobacco-free-university

-V. Parking.
-Parking illegally in areas adjacent to the residence halls.
-Parking in reserved spaces denies fellow residents a right they have paid for.
-Parking in fire lanes, etc., may obstruct emergency vehicle access, threatening the safety of the entire residence hall community.
+V. Parking or Driving.
+Parking or driving in unauthorized areas near the residence halls Parking in fire lanes, etc., may obstruct emergency vehicle access, threatening the safety of the entire residence hall community.

-Y. Activities Prohibited by Law.
+X. Activities Prohibited by Law.
 Any item, activity or behavior that is illegal under local, state or federal law, or deemed by University Staff as not conducive to community living is prohibited.
-In addition, as a condition of continuing occupancy, a resident may be required to authorize the university to conduct a background check of any possible arrest record or other possible criminal history.
+In addition, as a condition of continuing occupancy, a resident may be required to authorize the University to conduct a background check of any possible arrest record or other possible criminal history.

-Z. General Conduct.
-Any actions or activities prohibited in the Student Code of Conduct or this Handbook.
+Y. University Conduct.
+Any actions or activities prohibited in the University Student Code of Conduct or this Handbook.